evan758321-source/Animal-Company-Copy-Tutorial-actually-good/readme.md

 Xera - Developer
 Protogen - Adding to guide
+N5 - added even more to the guide, and fixed native lib.

 1. Install Base APK & Gamedata
 - Use QuestAppVersionSwitcher to get target APK version